Rnhep/Dad-CMS-Website-WNGA/README.md

+This project is not yet live.
+It is in developing process.

-WNGA is a non-profit organization.
+WNGA (World New Generation Ankorean) is a non-profit organization.

-personal project: for WNGA website.

-volunteer to create a website for this non-profit organization.
+volunteered to create a website for this non-profit organization.
+November 2017 - present

-This is a small web content management system for the none profit organization.
+This is a small and basic CRUD web application.

 This application allows admins to disable and enable any users that violated the site usage policies.

-before users can post any comments, each user has to be authenticated or register with the site.
+Before users can post any comments, each user has to be authenticated or register with the site.

+Tools, Languages, and Technologies uses to create this website:  Netbeans IDE, Java, JSP, Servlet, JSTL, EL, HTML5/CSS3/ Javascript, Mysql Workbench, Mysql, Mysql server, Apache Tomcat, Spring MVC, Spring Security and Spring DI.